 Sa Lapo Ki Nou Ladan (The Skin We’re In): Explorations into Skin Politics

-CIAD’s third biennial dress conference is about the way skin has been used as a descriptor and signifier of identity and existence within the African Diaspora and the wider world.
+CIAD’s third biennial dress conference investigates the relationship between skin and culture and looks at how skin has been used as a descriptor and signifier of identity and existence across the African Diaspora and the wider world.
 Skin has been used as a canvas for creative and cultural expression as well as being viewed of as a “costume” or dressed appearance in some fields.
 The very existence of the diaspora population is, in part, the result of false beliefs about dark skin and the behaviours of people who possess it.

-As the largest organ in the human body, the skin is a great indicator of the general health and well-being of a person and holds a great deal of significance to the social, cultural, economic, and political movements and existences of people of African heritage.
+As the largest organ in the human body, and the home for hair follicles, the skin is a great indicator of the general health and well-being of a person and holds a great deal of significance to the social, cultural, economic, and political movements and existences of people of African heritage.
 However, what can be constituted as “darker skin” is relative to the beliefs maintained in one’s environment.
 Cultural beliefs and practices have perpetuated a false narrative about what it means to have skin of certain shades and even how those shades are received in the digital space.

 This conference will focus on three areas of examination around the topic of skin politics: